Tito Francona: Cleveland Indians

 Francona was batting .293 with eleven home runs and 53 RBIs at the second All-Star break of the 1961 season to be named to the American League All-Star squad for the only time in his career.
 He did not, however, appear in the game.
 For the season, he batted .301 with sixteen home runs, 85 RBIs and led American League Left Fielders in Fielding Percentage.

-Despite having emerged as one of the better fielding left fielders in the league, Francona was shifted to first base during Spring training in 1962 and finished the season leading the American League in Double Plays turned as a first baseman.
+Despite having emerged as one of the better fielding left fielders in the league, Francona was shifted to first base during spring training in 1962 and finished the season leading the American League in double plays turned as a first baseman.
 He drew the ire of Boston sports fans at Fenway Park on June 11.
 With the game still scoreless, the Indians loaded the bases with two outs in the third inning.
 From first base, Francona yelled, "Hold it, Earl!" to Red Sox pitcher Earl Wilson.
 Francona's distraction caused Wilson to half stumble off the mound and balk.
 Despite this being against baseball rules, Francona admitted after the game that he had indeed yelled to Wilson.

 Francona slumped a little under new manager Mel McGaha in 1962.
 When Birdie Tebbetts grabbed the reins in 1963, Francona was moved back into left, but his numbers dipped even further.
 His .228 batting average was a career low, and his ten home runs and 41 RBIs were his fewest over a full season.
 He was, however, part of baseball history on July 31, when he hit the third in a series of four consecutive home runs in a single inning against pitcher Paul Foytack of the Los Angeles Angels.
 This was the second time in baseball history that a team hit four consecutive home runs in a single inning.
-It has happened three times since, including once by the Red Sox while his son, Terry Francona, was managing.
+It has happened three times since, including once by the Red Sox while his son was managing; that son, Terry Francona, is also often referred to as "Tito."